Shmoooe/pands-project/README.md

 - There doesn't appear to be any relationship between the length and width of the sepals.

-- We can see outliers in sepal widths, between 4 and 5cm, we know these belong to Setosa.
+- We can see outliers in sepal width, between 4 and 5cm, we know these belong to Setosa.
 Whilst the longest sepals between 7.5 and 8cm belong to Virginica.
 Once again, Versicolor tend to gather in the middle, between the two species.

 ## Conclusion